 This Instant Pot Beef Guinness Stew is enhanced with 1 cup of Guinness Stout beer, and that is just enough to give this stew another tasty dimension of flavor.
 I promise, it doesn't taste like beer, or alcohol!

 For this Instant Pot Beef Guinness Stew recipe, you can use chuck roast or brisket.
 The chuck is softer, and the brisket has a little more texture.
-Your choice, they are both good!
+Your choice, as they are both good!

 I recommend that you gather everything you will need, have all of the veggies chopped and ready, and have them there by your pressure cooker so you can have what you need at your fingertips.
 Then you can really enjoy the process of cooking this Instant Pot Beef Guinness Stew!